2024 UK gravel events - the best off-road races of the year

 11-12 May 2024

-This 111-mile-long, brutal event had its first edition held successfully last spring, and to every gravel rider's joy, it's coming back for 2024!
+This 111-mile-long, brutal event had its first edition held successfully last spring, and to every gravel rider's joy, it's coming back for 2024.
 Grand Old Dukes is a new long-distance challenge in Gravelfoyle (Aberfoyle) and you will be climbing a lot (10,000ft) on the predominantly off-road route.
-You get timing for your effort, three feed stations and there is a festival village to enjoy once you're done.
+You get timed for your effort, three feed stations and there is a festival village to enjoy once you're done.

 The riding around this area is some of the best as far as gravel goes, so if you want to experience it all in one monster day, sign up.